 2. Looking only at one average score

-Without a baseline, it becomes hard to tell whether you improved the system or just changed its style.
+Without a baseline, it becomes hard to tell whether you improved the system or merely changed its style.

 FAQ